IBM-Bluemix-Docs/voice-agent/managing.md

 ## Deleting a voice agent
 {: #delete_va}

 You might want to delete a voice agent to free up the phone number.
-You can have only one voice agent for a phone number.
+You can have only one voice agent per phone number.
 To use a phone number for a different voice agent, you first must delete any voice agent that is using the phone number.

 To delete a voice agent, click **Delete Agent** from the list of options for the voice agent, and save the changes.
 The voice agent is removed from the list of voice agents.